B.L. Freeborn © January 2023, Updated January 2025 (PDF version.)

 The inscription is to the casual observer just five runes.
 There are two suggested readings: MLDOK and MIDOK.

 The present decipherment began with MLDOK.
 Observe the words: DO ⇒ do, LOK ⇒ look, MK ⇒ make.
 From previous experience the appearance of ‘look’ suggests a shift cipher which was attempted but was fruitless.
 So looking again one sees the L might actually be an E or I. It is unusually connected to the first rune and the third.
 This forms three connected runes followed by two detached runes.
 This suggests 32 which implies 5.65².✓ This is significant since its validity lies substantially with certain numbers appearing.
-The reader is directed to Validating North American Runestones (PDF) for a better understanding.
+The reader is directed to Validating North American Runestones (see PDF list below) for a better understanding.
 In summary of this article, with respect to numbers, 56 and 792 must be present.
 They are typically found by studying the number values of the runes (gematria).
 The numbers 76, 51, 90 and 86 are often found as well.
 If it is of a Norse origin, or most northern people origin, (which means Viking to many) it should also have an Easter Calendar date imbedded (see Landsverk).
 The true rune master was able to encode his/her name as well.
 Can these five letters produce?
 Absolutely!

 Alf Mongé felt the I was an E. His decipherment can be found in Syverson (pg.
 94).
 He was primarily interested in dates so his decipherment did not comment on anything else for this stone.